-To drive greater donor engagement in 2021, try creating more robust registration pages and post-giving surveys to capture additional donor data.
+To drive greater donor engagement, try creating more robust registration pages and post-giving surveys to capture additional donor data.
 Maybe the donor or someone they love is personally impacted by the cause, or perhaps the donor simply wants to help others.
 Understanding motivations to give will enable you to develop hyper-personalized messaging that resonates with each audience and creates life-long supporters.

 Reduce Costs and Raise More with Donor Covers the Fee Opt-In